Trafficking Risk in Sub-Saharan African Supply Chains

 Working Conditions

-In the public sector (where more than 50 percent of the labor force is employed) the government set a minimum hourly wage of SCR 33.30 (USD 2.46).
-The maximum workweek varies by sector, but ranges from 45 to 55 hours per week.
+In the public sector (where 30 percent of the labor force is employed) the government set a minimum hourly wage of SCR 26.70 (USD 2.02) as of 2023.[17]
+[18] The maximum workweek varies by sector, but ranges from 45 to 55 hours per week.
 All full-time workers are legally provided a one hour break each day, and 21 days of paid annual leave (including overtime).
-Overtime pay is legally provided for up to 60 hours per month.
-The law allows citizen workers to remove themselves from dangerous or unhealthy work situations, and to report those situations to the Health and Safety Commission of the Department of Employment.
-The U.S. Department of State has reported that the government generally abides by these standards but does not enforce them in all sectors, and that foreign workers (primarily in commercial fishing and construction) do not have the same legal protections as citizens.[14]
+Premium pay is legally required for overtime, and employers can permit overtime work for up to 60 hours per month.
+The law allows citizen workers to remove themselves from hazardous work situations, and to report those situations to the Health and Safety Commission of the Department of Employment.
+The law also protects foreign workers in the public sector.
+The U.S. Department of State has reported that the government generally abides by these standards but does not enforce them in all sectors, and that foreign workers (primarily in commercial fishing, construction, and any industry within the informal sector) do not have the same legal protections as citizens.[19]

 Discrimination